Theoretical and Computational Chemistry (PhD/MPhil)

-Application areas include adsorption and reactivity of oxide and metallic surfaces, and in microporous materials, mechanistic studies of organic reactions, structure and function of bio-molecules, proton exchange and transport in solutions, and the simulation of drug-receptor binding problems, simulation of phase transformations and reactions in solid, mass and charge transport, and structure and property prediction.
+Application areas include adsorption and reactivity of oxide and metallic surfaces, and in microporous materials, mechanistic studies of organic reactions, structure and function of bio-molecules, proton exchange and transport in solutions, the simulation of drug-receptor binding problems, simulation of phase transformations and reactions in solid, mass and charge transport, and structure and property prediction.

-Methodological research includes computational methods for electron correlation, quantum Monte-Carlo methods, electron density analysis, QSAR, and analysis of XRD data, advanced methods of molecular dynamics simulation and importance sampling, thermal and electronic transport calculations, correlated and many-body methods applied to the solid state.
-There is also a strong interest in software development through the Molpro and other codes, and in the effective exploitation of high-performance computers.
-The group is supported by excellent computing infrastructure, including the recently established Advanced Research Computing facility.
+Methodological research includes computational methods for electron correlation, electron density analysis, QSAR, analysis of XRD data, advanced methods of molecular dynamics simulation and importance sampling, thermal and electronic transport calculations, correlated and many-body methods applied to the solid state.
+There is also a strong interest in software development through the Molpro and other codes, and in the effective exploitation of high-performance massively parallel computers.
+The group is supported by excellent computing infrastructure, including the University Advanced Research Computing facility.

 Students in this field can expect to gain a deep understanding of the fundamental physical processes that lie at the heart of all chemical phenomena.
 In addition, skills such as computer programming, use of high-performance computing resources, mathematics and numerical analysis feature strongly.

 Graduates from theoretical and computational chemistry have gone on to employment in a wide range of academic and industrial locations.
 Many continue in research via post-doctoral research fellowships, while others develop and test chemical software.
 Transferable skills in maths and computing also make graduates from this field competitive in non-chemical employment sectors.

 Suitable for graduates with a good honours degree or equivalent in chemistry or a related subject.
 Applicants whose first language is not English will be required to pass IELTS (6.5)/TOEFL exams.